hauze-v/web-dev/mdn-css/css-building-blocks/values-and-units/NOTES.md

 **Note**: Setting an alpha channel on a color has one key difference to using the `opacity` property we looked at earlier.
 When you use opacity you make the element and everything inside it opaque, whereas using RGBA colors only makes the color you uare specifying opaque.

+## Image ##
+The <image> data type is used wherever an image is a valid value.
+This can be an actual image file pointed to via a `url()` function, or a gradient.

+In our html example, we demonstrate an image and gradient in use as a value for the CSS `background-image` property.